Sep 24, 2014

 Mr Van Goor dealt with the practical questions relating to identification of transactions as B2C or B2B; how to determine the location of an end customer; what to do with the data collected, as well as issues affecting agents of a service: PSPs/portal/gateway/aggregator – are they disclosed or undisclosed agents?

 Mr Van Goor guided us through the procedures for identifying where customers are located in the EU.
 Presumptions can be made – he said – based on the customer’s physical location; additional indicators, as well as two points of evidence to determine their exact location.
 Examples of accepted pieces of evidence include the customer’s IP address; their bank details; credit card billing address, as well as their SIM card country code.

-John McCarthy, CEO of Taxamo, outlined the practical issues that digital service merchants now need to factor into in their business models.
-The rule changes will affect pricing, so merchants will have to decide on dynamic or universal pricing models.
+John McCarthy, CEO of Taxamo, outlined the practical issues that digital service businesses now need to factor into in their business models.
+The rule changes will affect pricing, so businesses will have to decide on dynamic or universal pricing models.
 The VAT rates of the EU range from 15% in Luxembourg to 27% in Hungary.

-Evidence collection will become a serious issue as the new rules require merchants to prove where in the EU their customers are located.
-Mr McCarthy asked how will merchants capture the necessary information (they need to collect two pieces of non-conflicting evidence).
+Evidence collection will become a serious issue as the new rules require businesses to prove where in the EU their customers are located.
+Mr McCarthy asked how will businesses capture the necessary information (they need to collect two pieces of non-conflicting evidence).
 Will they collect it from their payment page?
 What happens if they cannot collect two pieces of non-conflicting evidence.
-Will merchants abandon transactions?
+Will businesses abandon transactions?
 If so, at what cost to the business?

 Feedback from our 100-day countdown event has been encouraging: